2020 Best Colleges & Universities for Animation

 Degree: Animation Program

-The BFA in Animation at the Massachusetts College of Art and Design wants artistic students looking for a challenge.
-Students will come out of the program with a firm grasp on Technology and Workflow, the Creative Process, Critique and Assessment, and Research & Context.
-MassArt gives students access to 6 individual animation studios, Multi-Modal labs, an Editing & Sound Studio, and more.
+The BFA in Animation at the Massachusetts College of Art and Design is for artistic students who are looking for a challenge.
+Students will come out of the program with a firm grasp of Technology and Workflow, the Creative Process, Critique and Assessment, and Research and context.
+MassArt gives students access to 6 individual animation studios, Multi-Modal labs, an Editing and sound Studio, and more.

 Minneapolis College of Art and Design